19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [16/93]

-(2) Where it appears to the Judge that any person being or having been an election agent has refused or failed to make such return or supply such particulars as will enable the candidate and his election agent respectively, to comply with the provisions of this Act as to the return and statements respecting election expenses, the Judge shall —
+(2) Where it appears to the Judge that any person being or having been an election agent or a principal election agent has refused or failed to make such return or supply such particulars as will enable the candidate and his election agent or the candidate and the principal election agent appointed for the group of candidates of whom the candidate is one, or the election agent authorised as a sub-agent under section 62(6), respectively, to comply with the provisions of this Act as to the return and statements respecting election expenses, the Judge shall —

 (a) before making an order allowing the excuse as in this section mentioned shall order the person to attend before the Judge; and